equinox-project/equinox-js/docs/docs/dynamo-store/architecture.md

 - The Tip document can contain snapshots (we call these unfolds)
 - Since attribute keys count towards item-size we use single letter key names

+The key point is that DynamoStore is not a generic adapter layer.
+It is an event store design tuned specifically for DynamoDB so EquinoxJS can preserve explicit stream semantics in a serverless environment.

 ## Table schema

 | Key         | Type                                | Description                                                    |